EUDR – European Deforestation Regulation

 EUDR reporting obligation

-To meet the reporting obligations required by the EUDR, we support you with our expertise in external reporting requirements.
-We aid in the formalization and publication of necessary information, ensuring transparency throughout your supply chain that can be demonstrated both internally and externally.
+To help you meet the reporting requirements mandated by the EUDR, we support you with our expertise regarding external reporting requirements.
+We assist in the comprehensive and EUDR-compliant development of a formalized reporting process as well as the publication of the information.
+This enables you to meet the requirement for transparency within your supply chain and to demonstrate this – both internally and externally.

 Legal advisory and synergies